-1. On or before March 1 of each year, provide the Board with a handbook, developed in consultation with parents of children on the Program, that includes information relating to policies and processes of ESAs and complies with A.R.S. § 15-2401 et seq and this Article.
-The Board shall adopt the handbook on or before

-May 1 of each year.
+- 1. On or before March 1 of each year, provide the Board with a handbook, developed in consultation with parents of children on the Program, that includes information relating to policies and processes of ESAs and complies with A.R.S. § 15-2401 et seq and this Article.
+The Board shall adopt the handbook on or before May 1 of each year.
 The Board shall limit substantive changes to the handbook to once every three years.
 The Board may approve changes to the handbook more frequently than every three years to conform and comply with changes to statute or this Article or at the Board's discretion.
-The handbook shall be posted on the Department's website and distributed to parents and shall clearly identify changes from the prior version, and include the date and time the new handbook was changed;

-- 2. Establish a dedicated call center for exclusive use for the ESA Program that works in conjunction with the Exceptional Student Services division of the Department or its successor division.
-Subject to review and approval by the Board, the Department may contract with a third party to operate the call center; - 3.
+The handbook shall be posted on the Department's website and distributed to parents and shall clearly identify changes from the prior version, and include the date and time the new handbook was changed; - a. the yearly handbook, when adopted, shall become effective July 1st of each fiscal year. - b.
+If the yearly handbook is adopted after July 1st, the newly adopted handbook would become effective immediately following adoption. - 2.
+Establish a dedicated call center for exclusive use for the ESA Program that works in conjunction with the Exceptional Student Services division of the Department or its successor division.
+Subject to review and approval by the Board, the Department may contract with a third party to operate the call center: - 3.
 Implement customer service performance management policies, procedures, and metrics; - 4.
 Provide training to parents who use the private financial management firm contracted to assist with financial management of the program; - 5.
 Provide a quarterly report to the Board on the ESA Program, including: - a.
-The number of students in the program disaggregated by eligibility, grade level and the school district or charter school associated with each student; - b.
+The number of students in the program disaggregated by eligibility, grade level and the school district or charter school associated with each student: - i.
+The total number of special needs students by grade level, - ii.
+The number of special needs students by disability category, and - b.
 The annual award amount associated with each student; - c.
 The number of ESA applications received, approved and denied in the preceding quarter, including the justification for the denied applications; - d.
-The number of applications processed within 30 days of receipt and the number of administratively incomplete applications; - e.
+The number of applications processed within 30 days of receipt and the number of administratively incomplete applications.
+Provide the reasons the administratively incomplete applications were not approved; - e.
 A summary of any parent input or feedback collected pursuant to R7-2-1503(6) and how the Department is responding to concerns submitted as part of the process; - f.
 Information on the private financial management firm contracted to assist with financial management of the Program, including: - i.
 The number and eligibility type of accounts utilizing the firm, - ii.
 The number of providers and vendors on the firm's platform, - iii.
 Communications and training provided to parents, - iv.
-Concerns from parents submitted to the Department, the Treasurer and the private financial management firm and how the Department, Treasurer and private financial management firm are addressing the concerns, and - g.
-Information regarding appeals filed with the Board that were resolved prior to a hearing. - h.
-Any other information the Board requests. - 6.
-Establish and provide to the Board a process to collect parent input and feedback regarding the Program. - R7-2-1504.
-Application and Account Activation - A. The Department shall accept applications to participate in the Program between July 1 and June 30 of each year. - B. The Department shall provide information for prospective applicants on eligibility. - C. The Department shall enroll and issue an award letter to eligible applicants within 30 days after receipt of a completed application and all required documentation.
-The award letter shall include information on how to activate the account and the amount of ESA funding the student will receive. - D. Within 30 days of issuing the award letter, the Department shall issue the contract to eligible applicants.
+Concerns from parents submitted to the Department, the Treasurer and the private financial management firm and how the Department, Treasurer and private financial management firm are addressing the concerns, and